 • Wooden Laths that are normally used in Thatched roof lapa construction

-HAZARD CLASSIFICATION CLASSES IN SA
+HAZARD CLASSIFICATION CLASSES FOR TIMBER POLES IN SA

 As with most commercially grown timber, South African plantation grown pine and eucalyptus are not durable and are therefore subject to attack from fungus and termite.
 This is why it is necessary to ‘treat’ timber with wood preserving chemicals if you require confidence in its performance.
 Taking this a step further, SAWPA together with the SABS and representatives from the timber industry established the Hazard Classifications.